Help your fellow builder by leaving your feedback based on these three criteria:

 Build the crystals, admire them, collect them and learn how they formed through hundreds of centuries!

-The 5 crystals making this collection are: Aquamarine Beryl, Amethyst Geod, Iron Pyrite, Rhodochrosite and Quartz.
+The 7 crystals of this collection are: Aquamarine (Emerald) Beryl, Amethyst Geod, Pyrite, Rhodochrosite, Quartz, Blue Cap Tourmaline and Elbaite... and more are coming!

-These amazing minerals are built at 1:1 scale with 751 pieces and it takes several million of years to reach these very respectable dimensions 😁.
+These amazing minerals are built at 1:1 scale with 1170 pieces and it takes several million of years to reach these very respectable dimensions.

-Each crystal is provided with an elegant glossy support to enhance their beauty and their collect ability!
+Each crystal is provided with an elegant glossy support to enhance their beauty and their collectability!
 The supports can also be detached to allow holding and displaying each rock as it is.
+The minerals could also be lit up!

 The crystals are quite accurate and could also sparkle some curiosity: geology and crystallography are such amazing sciences!